explore

 Holiday Stocking Stuffers

 Petzl Headlamp: Don’t get left in the dark!
-A solid headlamp is essential for hiking and backpacking, but I also store one in the house and in my car, and I can’t tell you how many times I’ve been glad that I do!
+A solid headlamp is essential for hiking trails and backpacking, but I also store one in the house and in my car, and I can’t tell you how many times I’ve been glad that I do!

 Fjallraven Ulvo Hip Pack: Whether you are walking the dog or heading to a festival this handy dandy hip pack allows you to securely (and fashionably) carry your essentials.

-Eagle Creek Pack-It Silicone Bottle Set: These convenient bottles are perfect for shampoo, lotion, conditioner, or any of your favorite liquid toiletries.
+These convenient bottles are perfect for shampoo, lotion, conditioner, or any of your favorite liquid toiletries.
 The convenient zippered one quart travel sack allows you to pass through TSA checkpoints with ease.
 But more importantly, they will help you start eliminate single use plastic from your life and make travel more sustainable.

 Solar Charged Light: I have a couple of these and I really love the soft light they give off.
 A lot of camp lights can be pretty harsh, but these lamps really set the mood.
 Plus they are solar powered!
 Just attach it to your pack during the day.
 And Boom. . . light all night.

-Reusable Utensil Set: Anyone that cares about the outdoors is likely interested in a gift that will help them live and travel more sustainably.
-Single use plastics are a huge threat to our environment and this super lightweight set can help!
-Plus, they are great for backpacking too.
+Anyone that cares about the great outdoors is likely interested in a gift that will help them live and travel more sustainably.

 Shop Stocking Stuffers For The Outdoor Lover In Your Life